tizianoflati/reditools2.0/README.md

 Note: REDItools2.0 has been tested with Python 2.7.12.
 Although there should not be any problem, the software comes with no guarantee of being compatible with Python 3.

-REDItools 2.0 requires a few Python modules to be installed in the environment (e.g.,
+REDItools 2.0 requires a few Python modules to be installed in the environment (e.g., pysam, sortedcontainers, mpi4py, etc.).
+It can be installed in two

-If you can install Python dependencies in your home directory or globally, you can just issue the following commands:
+In case you able to install Python dependencies (in your home directory or globally), you can just issue the following commands:

 > pip install -r requirements.txt